-- Weather-related issues (e.g., "unusually severe weather," "unusual and unforeseeable weather conditions," floods, torrential rain, hail, tornadoes, hurricanes, lightning, "the elements," drought, "major storm or major flood," 102 and acts of God 103); - Naturally-occurring non-weather-related issues (e.g., volcanic eruptions, tidal waves, epidemic diseases, pest outbreaks, and earthquakes 104); - Governmental and regulatory issues (e.g., court action, illegality, embargo, expropriation, confiscation, and nationalization 105);

-- Acts of war and other violent conflict (e.g., acts of war, carnage, blockade, acts of the public enemy, and terrorism 106): - Combustion (e.g., fire, explosion, implosion, and conflagration 107); - Interruption of trade or society (e.g., interruption of transportation, labor strikes, rationing, shortage of labor, equipment or materials, riot, public disorder, and power shortage 108).
+- Weather-related issues (e.g., "unusually severe weather", "unusual and unforeseeable weather conditions", action of the elements, floods, torrential rain, hail, tornadoes, hurricanes, lightning, acts of God103, "the elements", drought, and "major storm or major flood" 104); - Naturally-occurring non-weather-related issues (e.g., volcanic eruptions, tidal waves, epidemic diseases, pest outbreaks, and earthquakes105); - Governmental and regulatory issues (e.g., court action, illegality, embargo, expropriation, confiscation, and nationalization 106); - Acts of war and other violent conflict (e.g., acts of war, carnage, blockade, acts of the public enemy, and terrorism107); - Combustion (e.g., fire, explosion, implosion, and conflagration 108); - Interruption of trade or society (e.g., interruption of transportation, labor strikes, rationing, shortage of labor, equipment or materials, riot, public disorder, and power shortage 109).

 Many of these statutes also include some of the familiar elements from contract, or judicially-imposed overlays, such as unavoidability.
 For example, the Georgia statute provides for excuse for non-performance as a result of an act of God, unless the party could have avoided the effect of the act of God.
-109
+110